ShanJiang21/shanjiang21.github.io/README.md

 ## Licence

 This blog is licensed as [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).
-See the link for more information.